It's not only the living dead that you have to worry about on Halloween. Here are some simple ways to protect your home from opportunistic thieves.

-With the clocks due to go back on 27 October - marking the end of British Summer Time - we’ll see longer nights over the coming months.
+With the clocks having gone back - marking the end of British Summer Time - we’ll see longer nights over the coming months.

 Unfortunately, this is good news for thieves who emerge in the winter under the cover of darkness.